 - I stopped drinking coffee.
 I love coffee!
 And this could be a total coincidence.
 The reason I stopped drinking coffee was because of pain under my right ribs that a health professional told me could be related to liver issues.
 Switching from coffee to organic Earl Gray tea in the mornings had nothing to do with trying to lose weight but did mean I was drinking a lot less milk, which may have helped me lose 15 pounds?
-I’ve essentially stopped drinking cow’s milk, which is also a lot better for my stomach.
-(I drink goat milk, unsweetened almond milk, unsweetened oat milk, or no milk instead.)
+I’ve essentially stopped drinking cow’s milk, too, which seems to be a lot better for my stomach.
+(I drink goat milk, unsweetened almond milk, unsweetened oat milk, unsweetened soy milk, or no milk instead.)

 - I plated my food.
 It’s very hard to resist food on the table, beckoning for you to eat it.
 I also have teenage children who are hungry all the time and eat 3 to 5 helpings of food per meal.
 But for my own supper, I try to plate what I’m going to eat and not take seconds.
 Full disclosure: I find this enormously difficult and I’m often not successful.

 - I tried to go to bed a little hungry.
 Everyone tells me that if you’re hungry you’re not dieting right.
 But since I wasn’t “dieting,” exactly, I didn’t listen.
-In order to get some of that belly weight off I had to go to bed a little hungry.
+In order to get some of that belly weight off, I had to go to bed a little hungry.
 Plus when I can force myself not to succumb to it, being hungry actually feels good to me.
-It sharpens my senses and makes me feel more alert.
+It sharpens my senses and makes me feel more alert and alive.

 - I shorted the sugar in my life.
 My husband can eat just one square of chocolate.
 That’s a foreign concept to me.
 I can’t be trusted with a milk chocolate bar or my kids’ Halloween candy.
 But I feel better and lose weight more easily when I don’t eat sugar.
 For a few months I ate no sugar of any kind.
 It was really hard at first.
 Now I allow myself a treat now and then.
 I try hard not to overdo it.
 (I usually fail.)